-BGC Partners has adopted the Participation Plan as a means to attract, retain, motivate and reward present founding partners, present or prospective REU partners and prospective working partners and executive officers of BGC Partners by enabling such founding/working partners, such REU partners and executive officers to acquire or increase their ownership interests in BGC Holdings.
+We have adopted the BGC Holdings Participation Plan as a means to attract, retain, motivate and reward our employees, including executive officers, by enabling such persons to acquire or increase their ownership interests in BGC Holdings.
+The Participation Plan is administered by our Compensation Committee or its designee, currently Mr. Lutnick.